sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/AccountManagement/Registration/General.md

 <br>

-### Display the password strength to the user to encourage better security.
+### Consider displaying the password strength to the user to encourage better security.

-When users register their account, the aplication should encourage the creation of a strong password.
+When users are registering their account, the aplication should encourage the creation of a strong password.

-Consider displaying the password strength as the user enters the password.
-This enables the user to view how strong their password is and change it accordingly.
+Consider displaying the password strength as users set their password.
+This enables users to view how strong their password is and encourages them to change it accordingly.

 TODO: Example